 The overall plan for the Russett Park Bridge Access Special Charge Special Rate was adopted at Council's 2004/2005 budget meeting and involved Council constructing a high-level bridge for better accessibility to the Russett Park area as shown on the map titled Russett Park Bridge Access Area.
-Council funded the construction cost by way of Ioan.
-The construction of the bridge has been completed and Council is of the opinion that ratepayers in the Russett Park area who benefit from this bridge should contribute towards the equivalent of a \$200,000.00 Ioan bearing interest at the rate of 6.5% over a 20 year period.
+Council funded the construction cost by way of loan.
+The construction of the bridge has been completed and Council is of the opinion that ratepayers in the Russett Park area who benefit from this bridge should contribute towards the equivalent of a \$200,000.00 loan bearing interest at the rate of 6.5% over a 20-year period.

-Accordingly, the annual implementation plan for the Russett Park Bridge Access Special Rate for 2018/2019 is the ongoing repayment to Council of part of the cost of constructing the Russett Park Bridge (including the payment by of principal and interest loan repayments).
+Accordingly, the annual implementation plan for the Russett Park Bridge Access Special Rate for 2019/2020 is the ongoing repayment to Council of part of the cost of constructing the Russett Park Bridge (including the payment by of principal and interest loan repayments).

-Should further subdivision of the above-mentioned properties occur during the year ending 30 June 2019, those new properties within the defined area shall be required to pay the special charge as outlined above.
+Should further subdivision of the above-mentioned properties occur during the year ending 30 June 2020, those new properties within the defined area shall be required to pay the special charge as outlined above.

-Levy a special rate of \$0.0016 per dollar for the properties in the area defined on Map 10 - Volume 3 of the MSC budget entitled "Russett Park Bridge Access Area".
+Council will levy a special rate of \$0.0016 per dollar for the properties in the area defined on Map 9 - Volume 3 of the MSC budget titled "Russett Park Bridge Access Area".

-1.6 SEPARATE CHARGES AND LEVIES
+1.7 SEPARATE CHARGES AND LEVIES

-1.6.1 Separate Charge - Local State Emergency Services Levy (Local SES Levy)
+1.7.1 Separate Charge - Local State Emergency Services Levy (Local SES Levy)